 Treatment for pica disorder often begins with blood tests.
 Once doctors determine what nutrients a person is missing, they can begin prescribing supplements.
 Iron is the most common deficiency connected with pica.
 When a person has low iron or is anemic, they may experience weakness and an increased heartbeat.
 After receiving nutrients through IV, IM, or oral supplements, clients begin behavioral therapy to identify underlying co-occurring disorders.

-A pica treatment program also provides nutritional counseling and comprehensive medical evaluations.
+A pica disorder treatment program for young men also provides nutritional counseling and comprehensive medical evaluations.
 Pica can be dangerous and linked to other health problems like celiac disease or hookworm infection.
 Seeking professional treatment for pica is the only way to ensure a full and safe recovery.

-Begin Holistic Treatment Today at Red Oak Recovery®
+Begin Holistic Pica Disorder Treatment Today at Red Oak Recovery®

 Our clinic offers dual diagnosis treatment for substance abuse, eating disorders, and process addiction.
 Our approach combines wilderness therapy with traditional behavioral therapies for long-term recovery.
 With an emphasis on family therapy, we help loved ones understand, reconnect, and rehabilitate from addiction and disordered eating.
-If you or someone you love is suffering, call us now 866.457.7590 for more information on pica disorder and treatment.
+If you or someone you love is suffering, call us now at 866.457.7590 or fill out our online form for more information on pica disorder and treatment.